carpentries/instructor-training/_episodes/01-welcome.md

 > — Tracy Teal, Executive Director, The Carpentries
 {: .quotation}

-Hello everyone, and welcome to the Data Carpentry and Software Carpentry instructor training.
+Hello everyone, and welcome to the the Carpentries instructor training.
 We're very pleased to have you with us.

 > ## Information for Today's Trainers